-A simple act of taking a walk in a forest like this one (a form of preventative therapy called “forest bathing” or Shinrin-yoku) has proven to lower heart rate and blood pressure, reduce stress hormone production, boost the immune system, and improve overall feelings of wellbeing.1
+A simple act of taking a walk in a forest like Kinghurst Forest (a form of preventative therapy called “forest bathing” or Shinrin-yoku) has proven to have many benefits:

 Lee, Juyoung et al. “Effect of forest bathing on physiological and psychological responses in young Japanese male subjects.”
 Public health 125 2 (2011): 93-100.